Halo Jones – a Feminist Comics Icon Who Went Out and Did Everything

-Tank Girl gets all the lip-service (and she’s a great gal) but for those in the know, Halo Jones gets the true-blue kudos.
-One of the most powerful female icons in comic history ever, she escaped the Hoop ghetto to become queen of the stars.
+Tank Girl gets all the lip-service (and she is FIERCE) but Halo Jones deserves equal true-blue kudos.
+The brainchild of Alan Moore, she escaped the Hoop ghetto to become queen of the stars.
 Sort of.
 She was just an ordinary person, really.
 You may now fall in love with Halo Jones.

 Dear Halo Jones